 My favorite thing to do after making this jam is to hold it up to the light and observe the unique color.
 It’s too difficult to capture in a photo.

 The added orange zest and pulp, along with the combination of berries, gives this jam a delicious, tangy-sweet flavor.
-I enjoy having it on crispy toasted English muffins or spreading it on top of pancakes.
+I enjoy having it on crispy toasted English muffins or spreading it on top of homemade chocolate chip banana bread.
 It’s also delicious served alongside a toasted ham and swiss sandwich.
 Hosting an afternoon tea party?
 Top your scones with this tasty jam.
 Make chocolate chip zucchini bread even more special with this raspberry blueberry jam spread on top of a slice.
 Now I’m getting hungry.